rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Every time you implement a new GraphQL operation, you have to do it in your resolvers and schema.
-So let's add the new mutation in your GraphQL schema in the *src/schema/user.js* file as well.
-It should only return a boolean which tells you whether the deletion was successful or not:
+New GraphQL operations must be implemented in the resolvers and schema.
+Next, we'll add the new mutation in the *src/schema/user.js* file.
+It returns a boolean that tells you whether the deletion was successful or not:

 {{< highlight javascript "hl_lines=16" >}}
 import { gql } from 'apollo-server-express';